unpc2026/diaryasprogrammer/README.md

 You may interleave manual-derived and external explanations naturally, as long as each external block is clearly labeled.

-If the PHP manual itself describes behavior that originates from the engine (for example copy-on-write, zval handling, binary-safety), you may treat it as manual-derived, but add a short clarification note.
+If the official documentation itself describes behavior that originates from the engine (for example copy-on-write, zval handling, binary-safety), you may treat it as manual-derived, but add a short clarification note.

 ---

 ## Version assumptions

-* Assume the most recent stable PHP major.minor version you are aware of from your training data.
+* Assume the most recent stable major.minor version you are aware of from your training data.
 * If you cannot confidently identify a single most recent stable major.minor version from training data, explicitly state that version and mark it as approximate if necessary.
 * Explicitly state that newer versions may exist.